 A personal brand is who you are and what you stand for.
-It is how others within your community or industry perceive you based on your unique experience, skills and personality.
-By defining your personal brand, you are telling the world who you truly are.
+It’s how others within your community or industry perceive you based on your unique experience, skills, and personality.
+By defining your personal brand, you’re telling the world who you truly are.

 Have you ever been asked to describe your personal brand?
 Do you even know what it means?

 Your personal brand is exactly that — personal.
 It’s about defining who you are and what makes you ‘you’.
 It’s made its rounds as the buzzword at work the past few years, and it isn’t going anywhere.

 Understanding and managing your personal brand is really important, especially with relentless social media, which employers now look to for everything career-related.
 It’s the first thing we check at Circle In as soon as someone emails us or asks us to partner.
 We Google them, Facebook them, check out their LinkedIn.
 And we can assure you that employers are doing the same.

 Your personal brand is how you appear to the world.
 It’s about how your colleagues, your manager, your stakeholders, and literally everyone sees you.
 It’s your reputation on show, in the most public way.

 Here are some things to consider when thinking about your brand.

 - What are your values and guiding principles, such as loyalty, creativity, power, friendship?

 - How do you define your personality?
 What words do you use to describe you?